 General Information: Issued to finance the purchase of equipment, such as school buses.
 The District limits the maturity to five years.
 The District issued the first lease in 2014, through TD Bank.
 In 2015, the District entered into a master lease agreement with Banc of America Public Capital Corp.
 Having a master lease in place will reduce the issuance costs of future leases and make the process much easier.
 Within the master lease structure, the District has issued four leases.
-As of June 30, 2021, there was \$26.8 million outstanding.
+As of June 30, 2022, there was \$12.5 million outstanding.

-FY 2021 Summary: During FY 2021, the District made principal payments totaling \$10.2 million.
-The District's next principal payment was made on August 1, 2021 reducing the principal outstanding to \$22.4 million.
-Under the terms of the loan agreement the debt is payable over five years.
-The final maturity of the leases will be in 2024.
+FY 2022 Summary: During FY 2022, the District made principal payments totaling \$6.1 million.
+The District's next principal payment was made on August 1, 2022 reducing the principal outstanding to \$9.4 million.
+Under the terms of each loan agreement, the debt is payable over five years.
+The final maturity of the leases will be on August 1, 2024.